Notes on the Geography of The United Kingdom: London 3: Memorials

-In a grove on mango trees on the eve of the Battle of Plassey, where Clive won Bengal.
+Clive is shown in a grove on mango trees on the eve of the Battle of Plassey, where Clive won Bengal.

 The inscription reads: "Receives the grant of Bengal Behar and Orissa at Allahabad."

-One is General Frederick Roberts, Baron Roberts of Kandahar, born in distant Kanpur (Cawnpore) in 1832 but rising to Commander-in-Chief of the British army in 1900.
+One is General Frederick Roberts, Baron Roberts of Kandahar, born in Kanpur (Cawnpore) in 1832 but rising to Commander-in-Chief of the British army in 1900.

 A more pensive figure: Charles Gordon, killed at Khartoum.
 Reviled as a fool by Lord Cromer, master of Egypt, Gordon carried Victorian moral certainty to a fatal extreme.